bitsoex/slate/source/index.html.md

 Rate limits are based on one minute windows.
 For public API requests, the limit is by IP address and allows 60 requests per minute.
 For private API requests, the limit is by user and allows 300 requests per minute.
 If you exceed these limits, you will get locked out for one minute.
 Continuous one minute lockouts may result in a 24-hour block.
+Order cancellations aren’t subject to API rate limiting.

 ## Error Codes